nolmoonen/gpudct/README.md

 # GPUDCT

-The goal of this project is to implement inverse discrete cosine transform (IDCT) for JPEG decoding achieving the highest possible performance while staying within acceptable accuracy.
+The goal of this project is to implement inverse discrete cosine transform (IDCT) for JPEG decoding, achieving the highest possible performance while staying within acceptable error margins.
 Specific goals are:

 - Target hardware is the NVIDIA RTX 2070, as I have this at my disposal.
 - Error is calculated as the peak signal-to-noise ratio (PSNR), following previous work<sup>[1](#references)</sup>.
 PSNR values of 50 or higher are deemed acceptable.
-- For use in JPEG decoding, the implementation should load 16-bit integer coefficient values and write 8-bit pixel values.
-Not only should the implementation perform IDCT, but also dequantization using 16-bit quantization values.
+- For use in JPEG decoding, the implementation should load 16-bits integer coefficient values and write 8-bits pixel values.
+The implementation should not only perform IDCT, but also dequantization using 16-bit quantization values.

 ## Benchmark